SMC-Developments/docs/variables.md

 ## Variables
 Variables allow you to define reusable values that can be referenced throughout your server.
-<br>They make it easy to centralize frequently used values such as text, colors, or formatting so that changes can be applied globally without modifying each individual configuration entry.
+<br>They make it easy to centralize frequently used values such as text and colors.

 ### Variable placeholders